tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ## TL;DR

-Getting CEF Messages into Azure Sentinel is a pain.\
+Getting CEF Messages into Azure Sentinel is more of a pain than it should be.\
 You can easily send far more than you wanted and then you're paying for ingestion / storage you didn't mean to.\
 There are some queries to determine how big the problem is.\
 We try to filter out the noise *getting stored* by implementing a simple Azure Monitor Data Collection Rule Transformation.
 This seems to have worked.\